Reducing the debt : is it optimal to outsource an investment?: Proofs in Situation 2

-Remark that $K$ is the same function as the one defined in the beginning of the proof of Proposition \ref{PropOptimumFirm1bis}, while for $E_a$ the term $(1+r_J)(D+a)$ does not appear in the constraint (compared to the function $E$ of the proof of Proposition \ref{PropOptimumFirm1bis}).\\ We will first solve, for fixed $a$, the problem of maximization of $K$ on $E_a$, following the same steps as in Section \ref{PropOptimumFirm1bis} : the optimal $(\alpha,\beta,\gamma)$ for the problem
+In comparison with the definition of the set $E$ introduced in the proof of Proposition \ref{PropOptimumFirm1bis}, the term $(1+r_J)(D+a)$ does not appear in the constraint defining the set $E_a$. \\ We will first solve, for fixed $a$, the problem of maximization of $K$ on $E_a$, following the same steps as in Proposition \ref{PropOptimumFirm1bis} : the optimal $(\alpha^*,\beta^*,\gamma^*)$ for the problem